-If you choose to vote by proxy in this manner, you are giving the proxyholder the authority to vote your shares virtually on your behalf at the Meeting.
-Make sure that the person you appoint is aware that he or she has been appointed and attends the Meeting online.
+If you choose to vote by proxy in this manner, you are giving the proxyholder the authority to vote your shares on your behalf at the Meeting.

 You may indicate on the Voting Instruction Form how you want your proxyholder to vote your shares, or you can let your proxyholder decide for you.
 If you do not specify on the Voting Instruction Form how you want your shares to be voted, your proxyholder will have the discretion to vote your shares as they see fit.